opensandiego/sandiego-food-map/CONTRIBUTING.md

 On GitHub create a new `Pull Request` (PR) on the upstream repository https://github.com/opensandiego/sandiego-food-map.
 Select the `new pull request` button, use the **compare across forks** link.
 Select the drop down base repository: **opensandiego/sandiego-food-map**, base: **master**, and your head repository: **your forked repository name**, compare: **master** in most cases.
 Select `create pull request`, and you should be presented with a check mark with a message "Able to merge.
 These branches can be automatically merged."

 Pull Request may be reviewed, feedback may be provide, and changes requested.
 After feedback or changes have been made, PR can be resubmitted, for review and accepted.

+Also, for work in progress, please work on your own forks, before the feature is done and before you open a pull request.
+In certain cases, if you really need a code review and hence have to open a pull request, however your feature is still a work in progress, write **“WORK IN PROGRESS!!”** in the commit message and the pull request message.
+This way we will not merge your branch into the master branch.

    ## Update Fork
 Refresh your forked repository to contain any changes from other pull requests.